 All verification documents must be submitted prior to the application filing deadlines indicated on the SFS website and/or the awarding and disbursement of institutional, federal and state financial aid.
 Failure to do so by ten days prior to the start of the academic year term will result in cancellation of his or her financial aid, which may result in late fees and/or withdrawal from the University for non-payment of the balance due.
 If a student is selected for verification after his or her financial aid has been disbursed, he or she will have 30 days to complete the verification process and failure to do so will result in cancellation of both state and federal financial aid.
 Any required changes to a student’s FAFSA data resulting from the verification process will be made to his or her application directly by Brandeis, unless otherwise instructed.
 Any changes to his or her financial aid award due to the verification process will be communicated via a paper or electronic financial aid award letter.

-If a student receives financial aid, and will live off campus or commute from home, the amount of aid awarded may be affected by this choice.
+If a student receives financial aid, and will live off campus or live at home/with family, the amount of aid awarded may be affected by this choice.
 Students who will not live on campus should meet with a financial aid advisor to discuss the impact of this decision.

 If a student transfers to another institution, and the student previously attended that institution via the Brandeis Study Abroad Program, the student will be required to repay any scholarship funds awarded to the student by Brandeis to attend that institution.

 If a student changes his or her academic program (that is, taking fewer than 12 credit hours [which equals full-time status], studying abroad or elsewhere domestically, graduating in less than four years, graduating in more than four years or taking a leave of absence), there may be implications for the amount and type of financial aid that the student can receive.
-If a student is considering any of the above options, he/she should consult a financial aid counselor first to discuss the impact on financial aid eligibility.
+(For example, both merit- and need-based scholarships will be prorated for any semester in which a student is considered less than full time or for which a student is charged less than the full-time tuition rate.)
+If a student is considering any of the above options, they should consult a financial aid counselor first to discuss the impact on financial aid eligibility.